-Our tour group visits the ruins of the ancient city of Apollonia, founded in 558 BC, before continuing our Albanian travel adventure to Vlora where we explore the town and where important events in the struggles for Albanian independance took place.
+Visit the ruins of the ancient city of Apollonia, founded in 558 BC, before continuing to Vlora where important events in the struggles for Albanian independence took place.

 Then, we will enjoy a pleasant drive along the Albanian Riviera stopping for refreshments at one of the small coastal villages en-route to Saranda.